PyO3/maturin/README.md

 There are four main commands:

- * `maturin new` creates a new cargo project with maturin configured.
+- `maturin new` creates a new cargo project with maturin configured.
- * `maturin publish` builds the crate into python packages and publishes them to pypi.
+- `maturin publish` builds the crate into python packages and publishes them to pypi.
- * `maturin build` builds the wheels and stores them in a folder (`target/wheels` by default), but doesn't upload them.
+- `maturin build` builds the wheels and stores them in a folder (`target/wheels` by default), but doesn't upload them.
 It's possible to upload those with [twine](https://github.com/pypa/twine) or `maturin upload`.
- * `maturin develop` builds the crate and installs it as a python module directly in the current virtualenv.
+- `maturin develop` builds the crate and installs it as a python module directly in the current virtualenv.
 Note that while `maturin develop` is faster, it doesn't support all the feature that running `pip install` after `maturin build` supports.

-`pyo3` and `rust-cpython` bindings are automatically detected.
+`pyo3` bindings are automatically detected.
 For cffi or binaries, you need to pass `-b cffi` or `-b bin`. maturin doesn't need extra configuration files and doesn't clash with an existing setuptools-rust or milksnake configuration.
 You can even integrate it with testing tools such as [tox](https://tox.readthedocs.io/en/latest/).
 There are examples for the different bindings in the `test-crates` folder.